koheimiyata/koheimiyata.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in GitHub, Kansai University, 2010
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Jekyll, Kagoshima University, 2012
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Version Control Theory, The University of Tokyo, 2015

 Work experience
 ======